SegiH/WTFIndexer-Legacy/README.md

    The Favorites checkbox is not checked by default.
 Check it to view podcasts that you have favorited.
 If you want favorites to be checked by default, edit src/app/app.component.ts and change the line isFavoritesChecked=false; to isFavoritesChecked=true;

+   Click on the update button to call the ScrapeData endpoint which updates the local database with the latest podcast information.

 WTF.php
 -------
 This script runs on the server and acts like a REST resource.
 It has 3 endpoints which can be called when accessing WTF.php in the browser: